rocari96/looking_experiment/README.md

 Go to File -> Open, then choose the dataset's folder you extracted.
 It will show the first instance that you have to label.

+## Task

-**Task:** You need to guess if the person is looking or not at our camera from the image you see on screen.
+You need to guess if the person is looking or not at our camera from the image you see on screen.
 There are three possible labels:
 - **looking**: the person is looking at us.
 - **not looking**: the person is not looking at us.